openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 ## Upgrade / Downgrade Strategy

 - **Upgrade**:
   - Ensure that upgrades are seamless with no downtime for existing workloads.
-Migrating to a subprovisioner enabled version is a no-break operation
+Migrating to a kubesan enabled version is a no-break operation
   - Test upgrade paths thoroughly to ensure compatibility and data integrity.
-The subprovisioner to topolvm (or vice versa) switch should be excluded and forbidden explicitly.
+The kubesan to topolvm (or vice versa) switch should be excluded and forbidden explicitly.
   - The "default" deviceClass cannot be changed as well and changeing from shared to local or vice versa is not supported without resetting the LVMCluster.
   - New deviceClasses with the shared policy should be able to be added to existing LVMClusters without affecting existing deviceClasses.

 - **Downgrade**:
   - Allow safe downgrades by maintaining backward compatibility.
-Downgrading from a subprovisioner enabled version to a purely topolvm enabled version should be a no-break operation for the topolvm part.
-For the subprovisioner part, the operator should ensure that the shared VGs can be cleaned up manually
+Downgrading from a kubesan enabled version to a purely topolvm enabled version should be a no-break operation for the topolvm part.
+For the kubesan part, the operator should ensure that the shared VGs can be cleaned up manually
   - Provide rollback mechanisms and detailed instructions to revert to previous versions.
 Ensure that downgrades do not result in data loss or service interruptions.
     The operator should ensure that the shared VGs can be cleaned up manually.
   - Ensure that downgrades do not result in data loss or service interruptions.
 The operator should ensure that the shared VGs can be cleaned up without data loss on other device classes.

 ## Version Skew Strategy

-- Ensure compatibility between different versions of LVMS and the integrated Subprovisioner CSI driver.
+- Ensure compatibility between different versions of LVMS and the integrated KubeSAN CSI driver.
   - Implement version checks and compatibility checks in the `vgmanager` component.
-  - Ensure that the operator can handle version skew between the LVMS operator and the Subprovisioner CSI driver where required.
+  - Ensure that the operator can handle version skew between the LVMS operator and the KubeSAN CSI driver where required.
   - Provide clear guidelines on how to manage version skew and perform upgrades in a controlled manner.
-  - One version of LVMS should be able to handle one version of the Subprovisioner CSI driver.
+  - One version of LVMS should be able to handle one version of the KubeSAN CSI driver.
 - Document supported version combinations and any known issues with version mismatches.
 - Provide clear guidelines on how to manage version skew and perform upgrades in a controlled manner.

 ## Operational Aspects of API Extensions

-The integration of the Subprovisioner CSI driver into LVMS introduces several new API extensions, primarily within the LVMCluster CRD.
+The integration of the KubeSAN CSI driver into LVMS introduces several new API extensions, primarily within the LVMCluster CRD.
 These extensions include new fields for the deviceClass policy, specifically designed to support shared storage provisioning.
 The operational aspects of these API extensions are as follows:

 * Configuration and Management:
   * Administrators can configure shared storage by setting the DeviceAccessPolicy field in the DeviceClass section of the LVMCluster CRD to shared.